Tips to keep a real Christmas tree fresh and green

 How to look after a real Christmas tree

 Looking after your tree properly is a great way to make sure your tree looks its best for the duration of the Christmas season.

 You might need

-When you are ready to set your tree up, shake the tree outside to remove any loose foliage.
+When you are ready to set your tree up, shake the tree outside to remove any loose foliage or insects.
 You can also bang the bottom of the tree trunk on the ground to remove any dead needles.

 Did you know?

 When a Christmas tree is cut from its trunk over half of its weight is water.

 Stand your real tree in a stand or pot.
 If you need to, chop or saw off the bottom off the trunk so that it fits into your tree stand.
 Avoid putting your real tree in sand or soil as this can reduce the amount of water it can uptake.

 Locate your tree away from any heat source such as radiators.
 Heat will dry out the tree and it will lose its needles faster.